apache/doris-website/docs/lakehouse/sql-dialect.md

 2. On any FE node, start the service through the following command:

-	`sh start.sh`
+	`sh bin/start.sh`

     :::tip
 	1. This service is a stateless service and can be started and stopped at any time.

-	2. The default startup port is 5001, and the specified port can be configured in config.conf.
+	2. The default startup port is `5001`, and the specified port can be configured in `conf/config.conf`.

 	3. It is recommended to start a separate service on each FE node.
     :::